rbalestr-lab/stable-pretraining.github.io/README.md

-# stable-SSL.github.io
+# stable-ssl.github.io

-This is the repository for the stable-SSL website and documentation.
+This is the repository for the stable-ssl website and documentation.